 There are several reasons why you need multiple streams of income.

 For one, you are hedging your bets by not putting all of your financial eggs in one basket (your full-time job).
 If you were let go from your job tomorrow, additional streams of income can cover the shortfall in the interim.

 Two, multiple streams of income allow you to quickly generate extra cash to advance your financial goals and supercharge your savings rate.
 This may not be possible with one source of income alone.
-Not sure what a side hustle is?
-Not sure of how to get started?
-Check out my side hustle reports for additional tips and inspiration.

 6. Save, save, save.
 Did I mention save?